Bakhomious/unideb-state-exam/src/2-5-software_engineering.md

 ### Model-View-Controller (MVC) Architectural Pattern

-MVC was conceived by Trygve Reenskaug

-**Name**: Model-View-Controller

-**Context**: Interactive applications with a flexible human-computer interface.

-**Problem**: User interfaces are especially prone to change requests.

-**Solution**: Dividing an interactive application into the following components:

 - The model component encapsulate core data and functionality, and it is independent of specific output representations or input behavior.
 - View components display information to the user.
 - Controller components receive input, usually as events, that are translated to service requests for the model or the view.